puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `String`

 Method to use for installing Grafana.
-Defaults to using a repository on EL and Debian/Ubuntu, and package for other platforms

 Default value: